ManuelStapper/RandomVariables.jl/README.md

 * !(A) : (-∞, 1]

 Events can include multiple independent random variables.
-For n variables, the bounding intervals will then be n dimensional rectangles (cuboids).
+For n variables, the bounding intervals will then be n dimensional rectangles (boxes).
 For example ``(X < 1) & (X ≥ 0) & (Y ≤ 1) & (Y > 0)`` creates an event with random variables X and Y with bounding rectangle [0, 1) × (0, 1].